 ABSTRACT

 Pearl millet is a widely grown, climate resilient rainfed cereal crop cultivated on 30 million ha in the arid and semi-arid tropical regions of Asia and Africa accounting for almost half of the global millet production.
 It has deep root system and exhibit climate-resilient features including adaptation to a wide range of ecological conditions, less irrigational requirements, better growth and productivity in low nutrient input conditions, less dependent on synthetic fertilizers and minimum vulnerability to environmental stresses and thus can survive in harsh climatic conditions and less fertile soil under water scarcity.
-But, there is a high need to develop high yielding hybrids and varieties in order to increase the productivity of pearl millet and this has been always the priority of the breeders.
-Thus, understanding of genetic diversity is very imperative and necessary to develop superior hybrids in any crop improvement program.
+But, there is a high need for developinghigh yielding hybrids and varieties in order to increase the productivity of pearl millet and this has been always the priority of the breeders.
+Thus, understanding of genetic diversity is very imperative and necessary to develop superior hybrids in any crop improvement of pearl millet..
 In this study, 24 different released hybrids and varieties of pearl millet were used for diversity analysis using 156 Simple Sequence Repeat (SSR) markers.
 Out of these, 91 SSRs were found to be polymorphic giving 284 alleles.
 The number of alleles per locus varied from 2 to 6 with an average of 3.12 alleles.
 Polymorphic Information Content (PIC) values ranged from 0.31 to 0.78 with an average of 0.58 PIC value.
 The cluster analysis on the basis of these SSRs grouped the 24 genotypes into four major clusters viz., I, II, III, IV with the similarity coefficient varying from 0.59 to 0.78.
 The results revealed that adequate genetic variability subsists among the different hybrids and varieties used in the present study which can be further used in the pearl millet improvement programs.
 The findings also divulge that SSR markers are very dexterous and can be used proficiently for genetic diversity evaluation in pearl millet.
 It is also foreseen that results of the current study may be used further for varietal identification and DNA fingerprinting.

 KEYWORDS: Dendrogram, genetic diversity, molecular characterization, pearl millet, simple sequence repeats